Fun Family Date Night

 Our kids usually want to watch a movie or play games.
 We go around the table and each person says what he or she wants to do.
 If it is a movie, which movie he wants to watch.
 If it is a game, which game she wants to play.
 If we need a consensus, we take a vote.

 Watch a movie.

 Oh boy!
 This was so much easier when our kids were all younger.
-Now we have the age range from eight to nineteen.
-It can be challenging to find a movie we can all agree on.
+With an age range from eight to nineteen it can be challenging to find a movie everyone can agree on.
 Luckily, movies don’t need a more restricted rating to be good, so we have a lot to choose from.
 It can take some brainstorming to come up with new ideas until we all come to an agreement on what to watch.

 Play a game.